-unity in the metal workers' organization of Haly.
-We guarantee that all our followers in Italy will co-operate, with every means at their disposal, for the attainment of this aim.
-At the same time we propose that you take the initiative in creating a united front of the metal workers of all countries, for the fight against Fascism, and for the purpose of preserving the protetariat of Italy from the destruction of their organizations, and from their physical defeat at the hands of the Fas-cisti.
-Summon the metal workers of all countries to this great work of solidarity, organize collections for this purpose-we shall support you with the whole of our influence, and with every eans at our disposal.
+At the same time we propose that you take the initiative in creating a united front of the metal workers of all countries, for the fight against Fascism, and for the purpose of preserving the proletariat of Italy from the destruction of their organizations, and from their physical defeat at the hands of the Fas-Summon the metal workers of all countries to this great cisti. work of solidarity, organize collections for this purpose-we shall support you with the whole of our influence, and with every, means at our disposal.